Eye examination: External examination

 External examination of eyes consists of inspection of the eyelids, surrounding tissues and palpebral fissure.
 Palpation of the orbital rim may also be performed depending on the presenting signs and symptoms, especially when a fracture is suspected or there was a history of trauma to the head.
 The general contour and shape of the eyes are observed and compared between two eyes.
-The position of the eyelids are checked for abnormalities such as ptosis which is an asymmetry between eyelid positions.
+The position of the eyelids are checked for abnormalities such as ptosis, which is an asymmetry between eyelid positions.
 Any asymmetry, discharge, pus, changes in color and structure around the eyelid will be noted.

 The white part of the eye, the conjunctiva and sclera, is examined next.
 The conjunctiva and sclera can be inspected by having the individual look up, and shining a light while retracting the upper or lower eyelid.
 Any changes in color of the conjunctiva or the shapes of the blood vessels will be observed.
 The conjunctiva that lines the inner side of the eyelids can be observed with gentle pulling and inversion of the eyelids.

 Slit-lamp examination

-Close inspection of the anterior eye structures and ocular adnexa are often done with a slit lamp which is a table mounted microscope with a special adjustable illumination source attached.
+Close inspection of the anterior eye structures and ocular adnexa are often done with a slit lamp, which is a table-mounted microscope with a special adjustable illumination source attached.
 A small beam of light that can be adjusted to vary in width, height, incident angle, orientation and color, is passed over the eye.
 Often, this light beam is narrowed into a vertical "slit", during slit-lamp examination.
-The examiner views the illuminated ocular structures, through an optical system that magnifies the image of the eye and the patient is seated while being examined, and the head stabilized by an adjustable chin rest and a bar around the forehead.
+The examiner views the illuminated ocular structures through an optical system that magnifies the image of the eye.
+The patient is seated while being examined and the head is stabilized by an adjustable chin rest and a bar around the forehead.